Oil spill prevention plans for facilities

 - A list of spills greater than 25 barrels and measures implemented by the facility to prevent spills from reoccurring.

 - A detailed and comprehensive risk analysis of the facility’s risk of spills to waters of the state.
 A formal process must be used to evaluate the facility.
 The risk analysis must be prepared by a licensed professional engineer or another individual which ecology has deemed to have an acceptable level of expertise.
 The risk assessment must include the results of storage tank inspections under seismic design requirements.

 A complete list of the specific content requirements for our prevention plans can be accessed in the Plan Standards chapter of the Facility Oil Handling Standards rule.

 Plan review and approval

-We review and approve prevention plans for all Class 1 facilities in the state of Washington.
+We review and approve prevention plans for all Class 1 facilities in Washington.
 The plans go through a 30-day public comment period as part of the review process.
 Our approvals are good for a five-year period, although any significant change at a facility, or an oil spill greater than 25 barrels, requires facilities to submit an updated plan for review and approval within 30 days.
-Facilities with an expiring approval must submit an updated plan for re-approval, or a letter asking us to review and re-approve the existing plan, at least 65 days before expiration.
+Similarly, a change in ownership requires the new owner to submit a new prevention plan for approval per WAC 173-180-080(3).
+Facilities with an expiring approval must submit an updated plan for re-approval, or a letter asking us to review and re-approve the existing plan, at least 120 days before expiration.

-Washington’s prevention plan is similar to the EPA’s Spill Prevention, Control, and Countermeasures plan, and the two plans are often written and maintained as one document to streamline facility operations.
+Washington’s prevention plan is similar to EPA’s Spill Prevention, Control, and Countermeasures plan.
+The two plans are often written and maintained as one document to streamline facility operations.
 However, Washington’s prevention plan is a separate state program for Class 1 facilities in Washington.

 We do not require prevention plans for Class 2, 3, or 4 facilities, but owners and operators should be aware that federal requirements may still apply at these facilities.